Amey-Thakur/DATA-STRUCTURES-AND-DATA-STRUCTURES-LAB/README.md

 The laboratory component (CSL303) focuses on hands-on implementation of various data structures and algorithms using C, providing practical experience in solving complex computational problems.

+> [!TIP]
+> **Visualization is Key**: Always draw the state of your data structure (nodes, pointers, indices) on paper before and during code implementation.
+Dry running your logic with small test cases is the most effective way to debug complex pointer manipulations.

 <div align="center">

   [![Total Programs](https://img.shields.io/badge/Total%20Programs-34-yellowgreen.svg)](Data%20Structures%20Lab/)